“Our lives are not our own. From womb to tomb, we are bound to others, past and present. And by each crime and every

-I have studied Mindfulness, Eastern Philosophy, the Laws of Attraction and Shamanism for more than ten years and have come to greatly appreciate how much the teachings can help in the therapeutic process.
-A core element of Mindfulness, which is based on Buddhist philosophy, is how important it is to flow with life’s experiences.
+I have studied Mindfulness, Eastern Philosophy, the Laws of Attraction and Shamanism for more than fifteen years and have come to greatly appreciate how much the teachings can help in the therapeutic process.
+A core element of all these practices is the importance of flowing with life’s experiences.
 Much of the pain we encounter is less about the losses we have to endure, but about the struggle against life.
-If we can learn from the lessons we have gone through, we can pursue the desires of the soul and relax easier into what life throws at us.
-That is what real happiness means.
+Staying present with all that is provides real happiness.

 The Self’s Purpose

-My Philosophy is based on an effort to develop a sense of purpose and the self love that so often is missing, and which is at the heart of our unhappiness.
+My Philosophy is based on an effort to develop a sense of purpose and the self love that so often is missing in us, and is at the heart of our struggles.
 External difficulties can be met with so much more grace and strength when our internal conflicts are resolved.
 As soon as we can learn to smile at our own fear and resentment, we can stand up confidently to whoever is in our way.

 When I work with couples I operate from the premise that couples unconsciously seek each other out in order to heal from past experiences.
-The areas of conflict are usually those that need attention and healing from what was not provided earlier in life, and therefore need special care and attention to grow.
+The areas of conflict are usually those that need attention and healing from what was not provided earlier in life, and therefore need special care and attention.

 Training - Theoretical Orientation - Publications

-My work has been informed mostly by psychoanalytic thought, Imago Relationship Therapy, Self Psychology, and Internal Family Systems Therapy.
-My main modes of practice are proven techniques such as psychodynamic therapy, cognitive behavioral interventions, mindfulness, and short to medium term psychoanalytic therapy.
+My work has been informed mostly by psychoanalytic thought, Energy Psychology, Imago Relationship Therapy, Self Psychology, and Internal Family Systems Therapy.
+My main modes of practice are proven techniques such as tapping, energy work, psychodynamic therapy, cognitive behavioral interventions and mindfulness.